AndrewJBateman/angular-rxjs-api/README.md

 # :zap: Angular RxJS API

 * Angular app to fetch Wikipedia API data and display it on cards using asynchronous reactive programming observables
-* Tailwind styling used for input form and search results cards
+* Tailwind styling used for search form and search results cards
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-rxjs-api?style=plastic)